PT Path Podcast

 In this episode, we meet Patrick Sullivan, a class of 2016 graduate of the UCSF/SFSU Graduate Program in Physical Therapy, who now serves as an active duty Air Force physical therapist.
 Patrick shares his career journey, from his initial interest in health care during high school to his current role in the Air Force.
 He discusses the influence of mentors, the valuable experiences gained through varied clinical settings, and the unique aspects of working as a physical therapist in the military.
 Patrick emphasizes the importance of direct access, professional development, and a holistic approach to patient care, while also shedding light on the administrative and logistical challenges of his job.
 This episode provides an insightful look into the career trajectory and life of a military PT.

-Episode 2: Tianna Meriage-Reiter: From Private Practice to Prison PT
+Episode 2: Tianna Meriage-Reiter: From Private Practice to Holistic Care in San Quentin

 Show notes: